SELF-Technology/self-chain-public/docs/project-status/index.md

   - SELF Studio integration for app building

 ### SELF Studio (Built Into Super-App)
-- **What It Is**: Revolutionary AI-native development environment with dual-mode development
+- **What It Is**: Revolutionary AI-native development environment with multi-mode development
 - **Key Features**:
   - ❤️ Vibe coding - code by feeling, not fighting
   - ⚡ Manual mode - traditional craftsmanship with complete control